-When do you need to validate email addresses?
+When do you need to verify email addresses?

-Email validation is not a recurrent activity.
-It is recommended to validate your mail list if:
+Email verification is not a recurrent activity.
+It is recommended to review your mail list if:

 - new recipients have been added

-- it’s been long since the last validation (more than one month)
+- it’s been a while since the last verification (more than one month)